- Complimentary meals or snacks and complimentary tea, coffee and water on all flights.

 - Bought Perth-based Skywest Airlines and 60% share of Tiger Airways Australia in same year

-- Has over 80 aircraft and through alliances with Air New Zealand, Singapore Airlines, Etihad and Delta Airlines now offers truly worldwide travel options
+- Has over 80 aircraft and through alliances with Singapore Airlines, Qatar Airways, Etihad and Delta Airlines offers worldwide travel options

 Cancellations and lengthy delays